-All peptide bonds (C-N) All covalent bonds between hydrogens and heavy atoms Proline N-C α (This may be changed to Torsion) Guanidinium group (Arginine CZ-NH1, CZ-NH1, CZ-NE) Amide groups (Asparagine C γ -N δ 2, Glutamine C δ -NE2) Cyclic groups in Tryptophan, Histidine, Phenylalanine, Tyrosine.
-EXCEPT that ring closing bonds are special (nonexistent topologically, subject to bonded MD force field terms): Tryptophan C δ 2-C γ , CZ3-CH2

-Histidine, Tyrosine and Phenylalanine $C\delta 2$ - $C\gamma$ Proline $C\delta$ -N
+All peptide bonds (C-N) All covalent bonds between hydrogens and heavy atoms Proline N-C $\alpha$ (This may be changed to Torsion) Guanidinium group (Arginine CZ-NH1, CZ-NH1, CZ-NE) Amide groups (Asparagine C $\gamma$ -N $\delta$ 2, Glutamine C $\delta$ -NE2) Cyclic groups in Tryptophan, Histidine, Phenylalanine, Tyrosine.
+EXCEPT that ring closing bonds are special (nonexistent topologically, subject to bonded MD force field terms): Tryptophan C $\delta$ 2-C $\gamma$ , CZ3-CH2 Histidine, Tyrosine and Phenylalanine C $\delta$ 2-C $\gamma$ Proline C $\delta$ -N

 Figure 2 : Bond mobilities for proteins.
 By default, most bonds have Torsion bond mobility (red).
 Peptide bonds are Rigid, as are guanidinium and amide groups.
 Hydrogens and double-bonded oxygens are also connected with Rigid bonds.
 The user can create a ring closing bond which will have Free bond mobility.
 Ring closing bonds are special in that they do not topologically connect atoms, only apply bonded forces (bond stretch, angle bend, dihedral) - recall that closed cycles are not desirable in internal coordinates.
-Cyclic groups of Histidine, Tryptophan, Phenylalanine, and Tyrosine (but not Proline) are connected with Rigid bonds are Rigid.
+Cyclic groups of Histidine, Tryptophan, Phenylalanine, and Tyrosine (but not Proline) are connected with Rigid bonds and so form a single body; the ring closing bonds do not change this.
+Peptide bonds are Rigid.
 All of these default bond mobilities can be overridden by the user.
 For example, the segments on either end of the chain have here been made Rigid.
 Lastly, the user can also create a disulphide bridge between cysteines using a ring closing bond (inset).